Fly with the world's most trusted airlines

 When to Book Business Class to London

 Booking 6 to 12 weeks in advance generally provides the best combination of seat availability and pricing on this route.
 The transatlantic corridor is heavily trafficked.
-As a result, premium cabin inventory fills faster than on most other long-haul routes.
+As a result, premium cabin inventory fills faster than on most other long haul routes.
 Leaving booking too late means paying higher fares for fewer seat choices.
+The same timing principles apply more broadly in our guide on when to buy business class tickets.

 Best and Worst Times to Fly